Alvalol/Haxeflixel-ShmupRoguelike/README.md

 ```

 ## Development
-To keep track of the development, you can always follow the [devlog on Tigsource](https://forums.tigsource.com/index.php?topic=57162).
+To keep track of the development, you can always follow the [devlog on Tigsource](https://forums.tigsource.com/index.php?topic=57162) or on the [Haxeflixel forums](http://forum.haxeflixel.com/topic/166/untitled-shmup-roguelite/9)
 I also stream on [Livecoding](livecoding.tv/alvalol) and [Twitch](http://twitch.tv/Alvaro_As) simultaneously.

 ## Support